Sohs435/PYNQ-Z2-FPGA-HFT-Pipeline/README.md

 ## Repository structure

 See docs for detailed report of how system works.
 Any images in md files  can be viewed better by accessing docs/images.
-Verilog and Systerm Verilog files currently added up to phase 3 even though some exist for phase 4.
-I will be adding them once I get through the entire phase in a folder called phase 4.

 ## Results